 3. Telescopic Cranes

-- Telescopic cranes are equipped with a boom that can extend, making them versatile for a wide range of lifting tasks.
+• Telescopic cranes are equipped with a boom that can extend, making them versatile for material handling cranes setups and general tasks.
 These cranes are often used in tight spaces where long booms are not feasible.
+To get started, you can get quotes for telescopic cranes directly.

 4. Truck-Mounted Cranes

-- Truck-mounted cranes are attached to a vehicle, making them easy to transport from one location to another.
+• These truck mounted cranes are attached to a vehicle, making them easy to transport from one location to another.
 They offer mobility and versatility, making them suitable for a variety of tasks.
+It is easy to find truck mounted cranes for sale or auction to expand your fleet.

 5. Crawler Cranes